ingatellent/xovi-qmd-extensions/README.md

 They enable
  - Navigation between pages using the type folios
- - A reader mode, with the entire UI hidden, and where you can use taps to scroll and change page
+ - A reader mode, with the entire UI hidden (page numbers, toolbar button), and where you can use taps to scroll and change page

 ## How to install